 Every year within the framework of the Vienna Document and as part of an important confidence- and security-building measure, officials from the Organization for Security and Co-operation in Europe (OSCE) meet to exchange information on their armed forces, military organisation, manpower and major weapon and equipment systems.
 They also share information on their defence planning and budgets during the year.

-At the present time, NATO exercises are identified by two words.
+NATO exercises are identified by two words.
 The first letter of the first word denotes the NATO command responsible for scheduling the exercise.
+For example:

 Supreme Headquarters Allied Powers Europe